Store Creation

 }

-The last task is quite easy: It should be possible, to clear the complete list of users.
+The last task is quite easy: it should be possible to clear the list of users.

 fritz2 offers a special variant for cases like this, where the action type is Unit.